Home » Equipment » Tablet Friability Test Calibration and Specification

 So it is vital to do a friability test to know the percentage of loss powder, which is calculated by using a formula that we have discussed below in this article.
 As per the formula, the limits of the friability test shall not be more than 1.0%.

-Friability apparatus MOC is a rounded shape drum made of a transparent synthetic polymer with a smooth internal surface.
-It is Specially designed to minimize static charge.
-The apparatus comes with a single drum or two drums that are horizontally attached to the axis of the apparatus.
+The friability apparatus consists of a rounded shape drum made of transparent synthetic polymer with a smooth internal surface.
+It is specially designed to minimize static charge.
+The apparatus includes a single drum or two drums that are horizontally attached to the axis of the apparatus.
 The Roche friability apparatus is commonly used for the friability procedure.

 Friability apparatus Diameter as per Pharmacopeias:

-• The drop height of the friability apparatus is around 6 inches or 156±2.0 mm
+• The Drop height of the friability apparatus is approximately 6 inches or 156±2.0 mm.

-• Total Revolution / Test= 100 Revolutions / 4 Minutes
+• Total Revolution / Test: 100 Revolutions in 4 Minutes.

 Responsible person to perform test: